The Bengal Files: Controversies

 In April 2022, the Maharashtra Sikh Association issued objections, claiming the film would commercialise the 1984 Sikh massacres.

 Actor Saswata Chatterjee distanced himself from the controversy, revealing that he was unaware of the change in the film's title from Delhi Files to The Bengal Files, while also reiterating that he was merely an actor who played a character and not a historian tasked with verifying historical claims.
 In response to this, Pallavi Joshi, the producer of the film, addressed the claims, and suggested that Chatterjee might be facing political pressure.
 She also denied that he was informed solely about his character, clarifying that the film was originally titled The Delhi Files: Bengal Chapter and that it supposedly always intended to focus on Bengal.

 During the trailer launch at a Kolkata hotel on 16 August 2025, which was initially planned at a movie theatre, the screening was abruptly halted by Kolkata Police.
 Agnihotri criticised the move, and falsely claimed the screening were halted for political reasons.
 A senior Kolkata Police official later clarified that the organisers had failed to obtain an amusement license, which is required for hosting such screenings.

 On 20 June, 2025 former Bengal minister Purnendu Basu, during a press conference, said, "The BJP and RSS are trying to incite riots in Bengal through provocative politics.
 This film, The Bengal Files, directed by Agnihotri, is a deliberate distortion of Bengal's history, just like his earlier propaganda film The Kashmir Files, which was promoted by none other than Prime Minister Narendra Modi for political gain."
 Filmmaker Haranath Chakraborty added that just casting a few Bengali actors is not enough for a film to have represented Bengal state or its culture.

 Another controversy centered around Gopal 'Patha' Mukherjee.
-His grandson Santanu Mukherjee filed a complaint at Bowbazar Police Station, accusing Agnihotri of showing his grandfather in poor light and neither taking the family's permission nor approaching them before making the film.
+His grandson, Santanu Mukherjee, filed a complaint at Bowbazar Police Station, accusing Agnihotri of showing his grandfather in poor light and neither taking the family's permission nor approaching them before making the film.
 Agnihotri, on the other hand, claimed that Gopal Patha in his film was an inspired, heroically portrayed character and not central to the plot.
 Sourav Das, the actor playing Gopal Patha, eventually distanced himself from the film, claiming he only knew about his character while being unaware of the script.
 Agnihotri said that the depiction of Gopal Patha is based on Patha's own words.
-In September, Agnigothi faced criticism for posting a screening featuring children, despite the film being under a lead that was commended.
+In September, Agnihotri faced criticism for posting a screening featuring children, despite the film being under a lead that was commended.